riverwm/river-classic/PACKAGING.md

 ```bash
 DESTDIR="/foo/bar" zig build --prefix /usr install
 ```
-will install river to `/foo/bar/usr/bin/river`.
+will install river-classic to `/foo/bar/usr/bin/river`.

 The Zig build system only has a single install step, there is no way to build artifacts for a given prefix and then install those artifacts to that prefix